dcz-self/tock/doc/syscalls/90001_screen.md

   * ### Command number: `102`

     **Description**: Initiate a fill transaction of a buffer shared using `allow_readonly`.
-This will fill the write frame with the first pixel in thhe buffer.
+This will fill the write frame with the first pixel in the buffer.
     At the end of the transaction, a callback will be delivered if the process has `subscribed`.